 Berwick-upon-Tweed is a family-friendly seaside resort, home to two golden sandy beaches, beautiful riverside walks and superb local attractions.
 Steeped in history, this picturesque town is just three miles from the Scottish border - only an hour's drive to Edinburgh.
 It is also on the doorstep of Northumberland's many treasures including a wealth of castles, the Cheviot Hills and Northumberland National Park’s award winning dark skies.
-In addition, you are only an hour’s drive from the vibrant city of Newcastle upon Tyne.
+In addition, you are only an hour’s drive from the vibrant city of Newcastle upon Tyne, meaning you could take advantage of bank holidays throughout the year, like May bank holiday, and take a trip over a long weekend.
 From days spent on the beach to afternoons attending any one of the town’s annual festivals, there’s always plenty to see and do in this unique part of England.

 Things to do in Berwick-upon-Tweed